griffsgit/data146projects/Project5pt1.md

 Testing R-squared score: 0.7351816585744342
 Here, I again got R-squared values that very closely matched my past findings.
 That being said, these values are very slightly less than those that I found for my ridge regression.

-Repeat the previous steps using the variable wealthI as your target.
 ## WealthI:
 **Linear Regression:**